Make your house a home away from home

 What if the student does not fit in my family?

-Hosting a student/visitors in your home can be challenging.
+Hosting a student/visitor in your home can be challenging.
 Our students/visitors are coming from all over the world and they may have a different way of doing things.
 What seems normal to you may not be normal to them.
 However, surprisingly, most of our families are getting along with the student.
 The key is communication.
 If you keep an open mind and communicate with your students/visitors closely, you will enjoy their company.

 Become a host family – it’s simple & free!